slowkow/slowkow.com/_posts/2017-02-16-heatmap-tutorial.md

 cluster the data with neatly sorted dendrograms, so it's easy to see which samples are closely or distantly related.

+Read the <a href="https://github.com/slowkow/slowkow.github.io/blob/master/_rmd/2017-02-16-heatmap-tutorial.R">source code</a> for this post.

 # Summary
 1. Making random data
 2. Making a heatmap